dwolfson7789/wdi-al-khwarizmi-2/W09/D05/Instructor_Notes/README.md

 remove `react-hmre` from your `.babelrc`.

 ### Step 1
-Just run `npm run production` and generate the folder.
+Update your ajax urls to point to your back-end endpoint! (i.e., something like `"https://vast-hamlet-78179.herokuapp.com/"`)

 ### Step 2
-create a static express server that serves the files in dist folder. please look at the index.js in the react-frontend. and be sure install --save express.
+Run `npm run production` and generate the `dist` folder.

 ### Step 3
-repeat the steps the back-end server. **your back-end and front-end need to be in separate repositories**
+create a static express server that serves the files in the `dist` folder. please look at the index.js in the react-frontend. and be sure to run `npm install --save express`.

 ### Step 4
-update your ajax urls to point to your back-end endpoint.
+repeat the steps for the back-end server.
+(Including changing your existing package.json "start" script to "start-dev" and making a new "start" script.)
+**your back-end and front-end
+need to be in separate repositories**

+### Step 4
+Start up your front-end and `heroku open`.
+Voila!
+Your front-end server should be displaying your app.
+Whenever it needs to make an ajax call, it should be hitting up the backend server for the JSON data.

+### Step 5
+Profit???

+## TROUBLESHOOTING
+The odds are this won't go perfectly the first time, or indeed ever.
+Deployment is hard!
+If you're getting errors, head over to your app in the terminal and run `heroku logs` to see the error messages.
+They can be overwhelming, but there IS useful info in there you can use to help debug what's going on.